 VISA Requirements for Foreign Students

-According to the United States’ Department of State, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay, or an immigrant visa for permanent residence.
-Non-immigrant foreign students planning to study in the United States must have an F-1 student visa.
-International students planning to enter the United States for short periods of recreational study (for example, a two-week semi-intensive English program while on vacation), may use a Visitor (B-1/B-2) visa for that purpose for as long as their visa is effective.
+According to the United States’ Department of State, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay, such as a tourist visa, or an immigrant visa for permanent residence.

-Before you can apply at a U.S. Embassy or Consulate for an F-1 student visa, you must first apply to and be accepted by a SEVIS approved school.
+Before you can apply at a U.S. Embassy or Consulate for an F-1 student visa, you must first apply to and be accepted by a SEVIS approved school, which will provide you with the I-20 document required for solicting an F-1 visa.
 Lingua Language Center is approved by U.S. Federal law to enroll non-immigrant foreign students in the school’s Intensive English Program.

 How to apply for an F-1 student visa